coreos/rpm-ostree/docs/extensions.md

   # This can be whatever name you'd like.
 The name itself
   # isn't used by rpm-ostree.
   sooper-dooper-tracers:
+    # Optional; defaults to `os-extension`.
+An OS extension
+    # is an extension intended to be `rpm-ostree install`ed.
+    kind: os-extension
     # List of packages for this extension
     packages:
         - strace